-Bryan Zaros is a young American conductor recognized for his “strong musical imagination” and “deep sense of musicality and communication.”
-Bryan is the Associate Director of Music and Choirmaster at the Cathedral of St. John the Divine, where he leads the Cathedral Choirs, Orchestra and Brass in liturgical as well as concert performances in the grand space of the world’s largest Gothic cathedral.
-He is also the Music Director of Central City Chorus, Music Director of the Pro Arte Chorale and a frequent guest lecturer at the Manhattan School of Music and at music conferences throughout the USA.
-Currently he serves on the Board of Directors of the New York Choral Consortium and on the Advisory Board to Music Sacra New York, and is a conductor for the American Federation Pueri Cantores.
+Dr. Bryan Zaros is an American conductor recognized for his “strong musical imagination” and “deep sense of musicality and communication.”
+He is the Associate Director of Music & Choirmaster at the Cathedral of St. John the Divine in New York City where he leads the Cathedral Choirs, Orchestra and Brass in liturgical as well as concert performances in the grand space of the world’s largest Gothic cathedral.
+He is also the Music Director of the Pro Arte Chorale, Music Director of Central City Chorus and a frequent guest lecturer at the Manhattan School of Music and at music conferences throughout the USA.
+Currently he serves on the Board of Directors of the New York Choral Consortium, on the Advisory Board to Music Sacra New York and is a conductor for the American Federation Pueri Cantores.

 For more information,